solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-04-implement-rag-with-langchain.md

 ---
-Title: 07 - Implement RAG with LangChain and Azure Cosmos DB for NoSQL Vector Search
+title: 07 - Implement RAG with LangChain and Azure Cosmos DB for NoSQL Vector Search
 lab:
     title: '07 - Implement RAG with LangChain and Azure Cosmos DB for NoSQL Vector Search'
     module: 'Build copilots with Python and Azure Cosmos DB for NoSQL'